gekkekoe/esphome-ecodan-hp/docs/auto-adaptive.md

 ### Step 1: Physical Thermostat Connection (If Applicable)

 This guide assumes a common scenario where an external room thermostat (like a Tado, Nest, etc.) is wired to the **IN1** terminal on your heat pump's FTC board.
 This thermostat is responsible for sending the main heat request signal to the heat pump.
+It should work with the remote wireless thermostat as well.

 ### Step 2: Set Up the Temperature Feedback Loop